 Merci: 28:12 Thank you again.
 I can't say thank you enough for letting people see what live coaching looks like.
 So, thank you very much.

 About Aleka Thorvalson

 Aleka Thorvalson is a true holistic life coach bridging the gap between mind, body, emotion, spirit, and science to assist clients on their own paths of understanding, discovery, healing, and transformation.
-Her passion is uniting this world of form with the more subtle one of energy dynamics, intuition, and soul work.
-Aleka is a Certified Professional Coach (CPC) trained through the International Coach Academy in the Advanced Coach Training Program.
-She is a member and a Professionally Credentialed Coach (PCC) with the International Coaching Federation (ICF).
+Aleka is a Certified Professional Coach trained through the International Coach Academy in the Advanced Coach Training Program.
+She is also a member and a Professionally Credentialed Coach (PCC) with the International Coaching Federation (ICF).
 Additionally, Aleka is a certified professional hypnotist and a professional astrologer.
-She is a member in good standing with the American Alliance of Hypnotists and International Association of Counselors and Therapists.
-Recently, Aleka has expanded her practice to include a dynamic mentorship program for helping professionals where she offers support, guidance, and expertise to those that want to expand their coaching practice.
-Along with hosting a popular podcast, The Holistic Health Hour, she writes a much-anticipated bi-monthly astrology blog, and is a contributor at Best Kept Self.